auberdream/learngo/02-write-your-first-program/questions/01-gopath/README.md

 ## What does $GOPATH mean?
 * It's a file for Go runtime
-* Stores Go source code files and compiled packages
+* Stores Go source code files and compiled packages *CORRECT*
 * It's a path for gophers to follow

 ## Do you need to set $GOPATH?